 Even if an employer is not a client, they will still have responsibilities under IR35.
 Fee-payers will be responsible for making the payment to the worker and will, as a result, have to deduct income and NI via payroll.

-Employers will need to review contracts in place for work carried out from the 6th of April 2021.
+Employers will need to review contracts in place for work carried out from 6 April 2021.
 This will form part of the client's decision-making process when determining employment status.

 Information used in the status determination should match the expectations outlined in the workers' contract.